Systoles in translation surfaces: Maximal systole

 The boundaries of the cells of the Voronoi diagram are parts of the orthogonal bisectors of the saddle connection in the Delaunay triangulation.
 Even though the triangulation is not unique, the Voronoi diagram is unique.

-We can compute $\mathcal{A}(S)$ as the sum of the areas of the triangles with one of the vertices a singularity and its opposite side a side of the Voronoi cell containing the singularity.
+We can compute $\mathcal{A}(S)$ as the sum of the areas of the triangles with one of the vertices a singularity and its opposite side a side of the Voronoi cell containing the singularity (see Figure~\ref{fig:Del:Vor}).
 The height of such a triangle is a half of a saddle connection and hence its length is greater than or equal to $\frac 1 2$.
 Therefore $\mathcal{A}(S)$ is greater or equal to one half of the sum of the lengths of all the sides of the Voronoi cells.

-For each triangle $T$ in the triangulation we consider the sum $\sigma(T)$ of the signed distances from the circumcenter of $T$ to its sides.
+For each triangle $T$ in the Delaunay triangulation we consider the sum $\sigma(T)$ of the signed distances from the circumcenter of $T$ to its sides.
 The sum of the lengths of all the sides of the Voronoi cells equals the sum of $\sigma(T)$ of all $T$ in the triangulation.
-We want to bound from below $\sigma(T)$ for each triangle $T$ in the Delaunay triangulation.
+We want to bound from below $\sigma(T)$ for each triangle $T$.

-By Carnot's theorem\footnote{Lazare Carnot 1753-1823.} $\sigma(T)$ is equal to the sum of the inradius $r$ and the circumradius $R$.
-The aim now is to show that $R+r \geq \frac{\sqrt 3}{2}$ with equality exactly for $T$ equilateral with side 1.
+By Carnot's theorem\footnote{Lazare Carnot 1753-1823.} $\sigma(T)$ is equal to the sum of the inradius and the circumradius of $T$ (see for instance \cite{ref:Carnot}).
+Hence by Lemma~\ref{lem:Rr}, $\sigma(T)\geq \frac{\sqrt 3}{2}$ with equality if and only if $T$ is equilateral of side 1.